Constitution of the Student Government Association General Assembly of Truckee Meadows Community College

 - Failure to maintain enrollment in a minimum of six credits at TMCC per semester.

-- Failure to maintain a cumulative GPA of at least 2.25.
+- Failure to maintain a minimum 2.25 cumulative grade point average.

 In the event that a General Assembly member is subject to immediate removal from office, a meeting will be called by the SGA advisor with the member to review the reasons for the removal and to give the member an opportunity to respond.